 You don’t need to be Dr. Frankenstein to bring life back from the dead.
 You just need the ingredients in a Thai curry or stirfry.
-A gnarly celery bottom, hairy scallion ends, lifeless-looking dried mung beans, the spiky top of a pineapple and other vegetable and fruit scraps you usually discard will come back to life with a little help from you.
+A gnarly celery bottom, hairy scallion ends, lifeless-looking dried mung beans, the spiky top of a pineapple and other vegetable and fruit scraps you usually discard will come back to life in this zippy, warming Night of the Living Dead Curry with a little help from you.

 Night of the Living Dead Curry

 - 1 15- ounce can coconut milk regular, full fat is best — use lite coconut milk only if you must

 - 3 tablespoons red curry paste available in most supermarkets and in Asian markets and specialty stores

 - 1- inch fresh lemongrass tough exterior discarded, tender center thinly sliced)*

 - 2 teaspoons palm sugar* or brown sugar

 - 3 ribs celery about 1 cup, chopped

 - 1 cup pineapple cut into 1-inch chunks